RyanBeckett/blog/about.md

 #### Experience
 I have taken part and been involved in teaching the [Kainos CodeCamp](http://codecamp.kainos.com/) scheme.
 This scheme aimed to teach 17-19 year olds how to create Android applications using MIT AppInventor.
 The camp was a great success, with the students not only learning new programming skills, but getting first hand experience in key subjects such as UX design, iOS application development and source control.

+During the summer of 2014 I volunteered as a Test Engineer Intern for [TheAppBuilder](http://www.theappbuilder.com/).
+I worked as part of a small team performing testing procedures on mobile applications and ensuring that all errors were identified and corrected before release to clients.

 #### Contact
 If you're interested in getting in touch please reach out at anytime either by <a href="mailTo:BeckettRyan@iCloud.com">email</a> or [Twitter](https://twitter.com/Ryan_Beckett_).